UMAprotocol/UMIPs/Implementations/yel-lp.md

 1. Identify the chain of the requesting contract (e.g. Ethereum or Polygon).
 2. Identify the YEL staking contract (on the chain from Step 1) passed as `yelFarmingContract` parameter in the ancillary data.
 3. Identify the incentivized LP token and its staked balance by calling `poolInfo(1)` method on the YEL staking contract from Step 2.
 Voters should make sure to call it at the latest available block at or before the request timestamp (access to archive node would be required).
 In case the `stakingTokenId` parameter passed in the ancillary data has any other value than 1 modify the `poolInfo` call to contain it as its parameter value.
 Take a note on the returned LP token contract address (index 0 `stakingToken` from output) and staked LP token balance (index 1 ` stakingTokenTotalAmount` from output).
-4. Identify LP contract reserve currencies by calling `token0()` and `token1()` methods on the LP contract from Step 3.
+4. Identify LP contract reserve currencies by calling `token0()` and `token1()` methods on the LP contract from Step 3 (`stakingToken`).
 5. Get total LP reserves by calling `getReserves()` method on the LP contract from Step 3 at the latest available block at or before the request timestamp.
 This should return `token0` and `token1` balances as index 0 `_reserve0` and index 1 `_reserve1` respectively.
-6. Get total LP token supply by calling `totalSupply()` method on the LP contract from Step 3 at the latest available block at or before the request timestamp.
-7. For each LP reserve currency from Step 4 calculate the underlying asset staked in YEL contract by multiplying its total reserve balance (Step 5) with staked LP token amount (Step 3) and dividing by total LP token supply (Step 6).
-8. Scale down staked balances from Step 7 with their respective decimals (call `decimals()` method on the token contracts from Step 4).
-9. For each LP reserve token from Step 4 get the latest available pricing before request timestamp from CoinGecko:
+6. For each LP reserve token from Step 4 get the latest available pricing before request timestamp from CoinGecko:
     * Based on CoinGecko [API documentation](https://www.coingecko.com/api/documentations/v3#/contract/get_coins__id__contract__contract_address__market_chart_) construct price API request with following parameters:
       * `id`: CoinGecko platform id - find the chain from Step 1 in https://api.coingecko.com/api/v3/asset_platforms endpoint (e.g. "ethereum" or "polygon-pos");
       * `contract_address`: reserve token address from Step 4;